fityannugroho/idn-area/docs/installation.md

     - Set the `DB_PROVIDER` with the data source provider you want to use.
 Current supported providers: 'mongodb', 'postgresql', and 'mysql'.
 See the details [here](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#fields).

-    - Set the `DB_URL` with the database connection string.
+    - Set the `DB_HOST`, `DB_PORT`, `DB_USERNAME`, `DB_PASSWORD`, `DB_USERNAME`, and `DB_PASSWORD`.
 See the [connection string](https://pris.ly/d/connection-strings) documentation.

-      > You must grant **read-write access** to the database.
+      > If you use local database, you must grant **read-write access** to the database.

-2. Generate the database
+1. Generate the database

     Run **`npm run db:migrate`** command to generate the database.

     > You can use `npx prisma migrate deploy` command to run migration in **non-development environments** and if you are using any database providers **other than MongoDB**.
     > See the details [here](https://www.prisma.io/docs/reference/api-reference/command-reference#migrate-deploy).

-3. Seed the data
+1. Seed the data

     Run **`npm run db:seed`** command to seed the data.

-4. Run the app
+1. Run the app

     Use `npm run start` command, to run the app.

+### Installation with Docker

+We also provide Docker configuration with PostgreSQL database support.

+- Fork and clone this project.
+- Configure the environment variables.

+  - `DB_PROVIDER` must be set into `postgresql`.
+  - `DB_HOST` must be set into `db`.

+- Run `docker compose up` command to build and run the app.

+  > If you change any environment variables, you need to rebuild the image using `docker compose up --build` command.

+- Finish

 ## Run the Test